Invulu/givingpress-lite/README.txt

 2. Activate the theme after uploading.
 3. Configure and save the theme options within Appearance > Customize.

+THEME SETUP:
+1. Create a Page, and apply the "Home Page" template.
+2. Create a Page, and apply the "Blog" template.
+3. Navigate to Appearance > Customize to open the WordPress Customizer.
+4. Navigate to "Static Front Page" within the Customizer.
+5. Set the Front Page to the "A static page" option.
+6. Select the Page with the "Home Page" template applied as the Front Page.
+7. Select the Page with the "Blog" template applied as the Posts Page.
+8. Navigate to "Theme Options" within the Customizer.
+9. Go through each section setting up your theme options.

 CHANGELOG v1.0:
 - Initial build